philcryer/art.philcryer.com/content/about.md

-+++
-date = "2017-11-05T21:05:33+05:30"
-title = "About"
-+++

-## About
+---
+title: "about"
+date: 2018-02-13T13:42:49-05:00
+---

 Phil Cryer is an information technology consultant, and infrequent artist, living in Saint Louis, Missouri.

-His work explores texture, contrast, and shape by utilizing paint and mixed media on wooden panels.
-He takes inspiration from American abstract expressionist painters of the 19th century, and assumes he left his keys somewhere around here.
-He appreciates your interest and is happiest when music is playing.
+His art work explores texture, contrast, and shape by utilizing paint and mixed media on wooden panels.

+He takes inspiration from American abstract expressionist painters of the 19th century, and is happiest when music is playing.

+More details about him can be found on [philcryer.com](http://philcryer.com).

+Source code for this site is freely available at [github.com/philcryer](https://github.com/philcryer).

+Site built with the open-source static site generator [Hugo](https://gohugo.io), the plugin [hugo-easy-gallery](https://github.com/liwenyip/hugo-easy-gallery), and the theme [Sam](https://github.com/hivickylai/hugo-theme-sam).

+Thanks.